Of all the organs in the body, the eyes might be one of the most complex; especially considering their incredible importance despite their size.

 How eyes react to different light intensities

-The iris acts as the main guardian of the eye from extreme light intensities - its job is to manipulate the size of the pupil.
+The iris acts as the main guardian of the eye from extreme light intensities - its job is to adjust the size of the pupil.

 The process is known as the pupillary light reflex, where the iris controls the diameter of the pupil in response to the light intensity that falls upon the eye.